Prathamesh-Chavan-232/config.nvim/README.md

 # config.nvim

-A minimalistic neovim config inspired by Lunarvim, Nvchad &amp; LazyVim, written in Lua
+A minimalistic neovim config inspired by Lunarvim, Nvchad &amp; LazyVim, written in Lua.

+## Archived
+This is my old config, new config is in my dotfiles repository - [here](https://github.com/Prathamesh-Chavan-232/dotfiles).
+This config felt messy as I improved at configuring linux & it didn't have lazyloading and proper file structure.
+So I started from scrath again.

 ## Try out this config